-Coming to Vietnam, foreign travellers often buy unique Vietnamese Souvenirs to give their family, relatives and friends as gifts after their travels.
+Coming to Vietnam, foreign travelers often buy unique Vietnamese Souvenirs to give their family, relatives, and friends as gifts after their travels.
 The following things tourists should not forget to bring home.

-“Tho cam” is one of the favourite Vietnamese souvenirs which both Vietnam people and foreign travellers are interested in.
+“Tho cam” is one of the favorite Vietnamese souvenirs which both Vietnam people and foreign travelers are interested in.
 “Tho cam” products are made from ethnic fabrics by people living in an upland village of the country.
-"Tho cam" is not only used to embellish people’s beauty but also considered the symbol of love in a wedding.
+"Tho cam" is not only used to embellish people’s beauty but also considered the symbol of love at a wedding.
 The contours shown on "tho cam" are special features of the culture associated with national identity.
-Travellers can buy “tho cam” when visiting northern ethnic villages, the most famous among them is Sapa.
+Travelers can buy “tho cam” when visiting northern ethnic villages, the most famous among them is Sapa.

-“Tho cam” is one of the favourite Vietnamese souvenirs.
+“Tho cam” is one of the favorite Vietnamese souvenirs.

 If tourists are fond of products requiring meticulous skills, they can visit the Vietnamese souvenir shops which have lacquer paintings.
 They are traditional products designed artistically and sophisticatedly in the stores along Ly Quoc Su Street, Hang Gai Street, Hang Bong Street, Temple of Literature, and so on.
 These handicraft products are highly appreciated for the terms of aesthetics.

 The history of Vietnamese pottery began with items made from clay mixed with unglazed shells powder based on the relics found in Hoa Binh, Bac Son, Quang Yen, and Thanh Hoa province.
 Nowadays, pottery in Vietnamese mind is famous in Bat Trang village and Phu Lang village.
 Though pottery in modern life has some changes, it basically keeps the traditional features of the pottery in the past.